Edgewater Towers: Description

+The building originally had 100 flats with shops, a restaurant and offices on the ground floor.
 Facing Marine Parade, the building originally had a large illuminated fluorescent white plastic sign "Edgewater Towers" in red gothic script (Blackletter) until it was brought down by a storm in 1988.
-The original rooftop lift motor rooms were fitted with louvres and these were replaced with steel framed glazing in 1986.
-There is parking on grade for 95 cars at the east end of the building including 12 undercover car ports; the maximum covered area allowed to maintain the required minimum 28 m^{2} of open space per flat.
-The original plans for the building were lost when fire gutted the St Kilda Town Hall and partial plans are stored in the State Library of Victoria.
+The original building plans were lost when fire gutted the St Kilda Town Hall and partial plans are stored in the State Library of Victoria.